 These are of course unprecedented times and there is understandable anxiety amongst our friends and clients in the City of London and globally in all the jurisdictions where the many legal and other documents we authenticate are destined to be produced.
 We appreciate that this anxiety is felt both at a personal as well as a business level.

-We have robust business continuity plans in place to maintain services for our clients and will maintain our critical functions to the best of our capability whilst never compromising the safety and welfare of our staff and clients.
+We have robust business continuity plans in place to maintain services for our clients and will maintain our critical functions, including maintaining an appropriate presence at our main City office at 107 Leadenhall Street, EC3 to the best of our capability.

-notarisation and legalisation of such documents for use in overseas jurisdictions where there is often a strict requirement for physical presence.
-We will work with our clients and other professional colleagues in the City of London and beyond in finding solutions to these challenges.
+We will work with our clients and other professional colleagues in the City of London and beyond in finding solutions to the current challenges.

 Subject to compliance with the notarial practice rules established by our legal regulator, the Faculty Office of the Archbishop of Canterbury, and our strict obligation to act ethically in accordance with the law as it stands, we will be as flexible as possible in adapting to any changes to usual business practices during these unprecedented and challenging times, in particular those made necessary by remote working.
 These short-term changes will inevitably involve the enhanced use of modern technology and informatics, for example through the use of video conferencing and the execution of documents with electronic signatures.